Roasted Pork Shanks With Crackling

 extra stock and beer for roasting pan

-- Place the pork shanks upright on top of the vegetables in the pan and pour the beer and stock all round the pork and place in your pre-heated oven (middle rack, uncovered) for 4 hours.
-After a couple of hours, check/replenish the liquid in the pan and add more beer or stock (or both) but ensure the liquid in the pan doesn’t come up the pan more than 1 inch.
-Continue to roast basting the meat on occasion with the liquid and take out of the oven after 4 hours.
+3. After a couple of hours, check/replenish the liquid in the pan and add more beer but ensure the liquid in the pan doesn’t come up the pan more than 1 inch.
+Continue to roast and take out of the oven after 4 hours.
 Tent with foil and keep warm.

 * I may try bring the pork shanks next time by basically filling a tub with enough water to just cover the shanks and add 3/4 cup salt, dissolve and place the shanks in the brine in a cool spot overnight.